Starciad/StardustSandbox/README.md

 ### Project

-All game source code is under the MIT license.
+All game source code is under the  GPL-3.0 license.
 See the [LICENSE](LICENSE.txt) file for more details on the license.

 ### Assets